 After being notified of the injury or accident, your employer must report to the Board and their insurance company by completing a Form C-2 (Employer’s Report of Work-Related Illness or Injury) within 10 days.
 Within 14 days after receiving the Employer’s Report, the insurance adjuster is required to issue a statement in writing to you stating your rights under these laws.
 Within 18 days after the Employer’s Report was received, an insurance company might start paying out the benefits, provided the claim was not approved or denied within 7 days.

-Once your claim is approved through Workers Compensation, you can expect payments every 2 weeks directly from the insurance company.
+Once your claim is approved through Workers Comp, you can expect payments every 2 weeks directly from the insurance company.
 Every 45 days, progress reports have to be sent to the Board from your healthcare provider (doctor).
 If after 12 weeks you are still in the process of recovering, the insurance provider will decide if it essential that you receive rehabilitation treatment.

 It can be a stressful process to file a claim for compensation.
 However, this is often extremely necessary to make sure you are receiving the benefits you deserve.

-To find out how our experienced Rochester injury law firm can guide you and help you through the complex Workers’ Compensation claims process along with ensuring you receive the maximum benefits you are entitled to under the Workers’ Compensation law, contact Cellino Law firm today to speak to one of our attorneys.
+To find out how our experienced Rochester, NY injury law firm can guide you and help you through the complex Workers’ Compensation claims process along with ensuring you receive the maximum benefits you are entitled to under the Workers’ Compensation law, contact Cellino Law firm today to speak to one of our attorneys.

 What You Need to Know About Workers’ Compensation Appeals and Hearings

-When workers file a claim, the Worker’s Compensation insurance provider of the employer may: contest or accept a claim, or contest a portion of the claim that an injured employee has filed.
+When workers file a claim, the Worker’s Comp insurance provider of the employer may: contest or accept a claim, or contest a portion of the claim that an injured employee has filed.
 A Workers’ Compensation claim will only pay out once the employer or insurance company has agreed that the injury or illness is work-related.
 If these claims are disputed or contested by either the employer or the insurance provider, then no benefits will be paid out until this case is presented to a Workers’ Compensation law judge who will decide which party is correct.

 The Workers’ Compensation Board in certain cases will have the hearing heard before an appropriate judge.
 If the judge determines that your claim is, in fact, valid, the judge decides on the amount and duration of the compensation that you will receive.